mb3188/Excavating-genome-s-junk/README.md

 # Excavating-genome-s-junk
-Scripts used in the analysis for the manuscript
+Scripts used in the analysis of the manuscript